 The Company uses the simplified method as prescribed by the Securities and Exchange Commission Staff Accounting Bulletin No. 107, Share-Based Payment, to calculate the expected term as it does not have sufficient historical exercise data to provide a reasonable basis upon which to estimate the expected term for options granted to employees and utilizes the contractual term for options granted to non-employees.
 The expected term is applied to the stock option grant group as a whole, as the Company does not expect substantially different exercise or post-vesting termination behavior among its employee population.
 The computation of expected volatility is based on the historical volatility of a representative group of companies with similar characteristics to us, including early stage of product development and therapeutic focus.
-The representative group of companies consisted of Alnylam Pharmaceuticals, Inc., Anadys Pharmaceuticals, Inc., ARIAD Pharmaceuticals, Inc., Curis Inc., Cytokinetics, Inc., Exelixis, Inc. and Momenta Pharmaceuticals, Inc. The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock options.
-Management estimates expected forfeitures based on data from a representative group of companies with similar characteristics to us and recognizes compensation costs only for those equity awards expected to vest.
+The representative group of companies consisted of Alnylam Pharmaceuticals, Inc., Anadys Pharmaceuticals, Inc., ARIAD Pharmaceuticals, Inc., Cytokinetics, Inc., Exelixis, Inc. and Momenta Pharmaceuticals, Inc. The risk-free interest rate is based on a treasury instrument whose term is consistent with the expected life of the stock options.
+Management estimates expected forfeitures based on data from a representative group of companies comprises compensation costs only for those equity awards expected to vest.

 For the period from August 4, 2011 (inception) to December 31, 2010, the Company did not recognize any stock-based compensation for employee stock option grants.
 The Company recognized total stock-based compensation expense for employee stock option grants of \$8,000 in the nine months ended September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011.
-The weighted-average grant date fair value of options granted in the period from August 4, 2010 (inception) to December 31, 2010, the nine months ended September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 was \$0.05, \$0.21 and \$0.17 per share, respectively.
+The weighted-average grant date fair value of options granted in the period from August 4, 2010 (inception) to December 31, 2010, the nine months ended September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011 was \$0.18, \$0.75 and \$0.60 per share, respectively.

 Stock-based awards issued to nonemployees, including directors for non-board related services, are accounted for using the fair value method.
 These stock-based option awards are revalued on each vesting and reporting date.
-The Company recognized total stock-based compensation expense of approximately \$1,000, \$137,000, and \$138,000 in the period from August 4, 2010 (inception) to December 31, 2010, the nine months ended September 30, 2011 and the period from August 4, 2010 (inception) to September 30, 2011, respectively.
-Due to an operating loss, the Company does not record tax benefits associated with stock-based compensation and option exercises.
+The Company recognized total stock-based compensation expense of approximately \$1,000, \$137,000, and \$138,000 in the period from August 4, 2010 (inception) to December 31, 2010, the nine months ended September 30, 2011 and the period from August 4, 2010 (inception) to December 31, 2010, the Company does not record tax benefits associated with stock-based compensation and option exercises.
 Tax benefits will be recorded when realized.